Gibson Steps

 The Gibson Steps are an area of cliffs on the south coast of Australia, located at 38°40′06″S 143°06′43″E. The cliffs are the first sightseeing stopoff in Port Campbell National Park for travellers heading West along the Great Ocean Road, located about 2 minutes drive from The Twelve Apostles.
-The name Gibson Steps refers to the staircase leading down to the stretch of beach shown to the right.
+The name Gibson Steps refers to the staircase leading down to Gibson Beach.